MCPI-Revival/mcpi-revival.github.io/howto/creating-servers.md

 Debian Buster/Ubuntu 20.04 Or Later

 ### Instructions
-1. Open port 19132 on your router/firewall.
+1. Open UDP port 19132 on your router/firewall.
 2. Download the ``minecraft-pi-reborn-server`` DEB from [here](https://jenkins.thebrokenrail.com/job/minecraft-pi-reborn/job/master/lastSuccessfulBuild/artifact/out/deb) and install it.
 3. Create a folder for your server and open a terminal in it.
 4. Run ``minecraft-pi-server`` to start your server.
 5. Done!
-You can now edit server.properties to configure the server.
+You can now edit ``server.properties`` to configure the server.

 ## PocketMine-MP Legacy